Aces: Iron Eagle III: Production

 The aerial filming involved real aircraft mixed with replica aircraft.
 Replicas included a North American T-6 Texan once used for the film Tora!
 Tora!
 Tora! and modified to resemble a Mitsubishi A6M Zero, and four Soko G-2 Galeb aircraft painted to resemble "Peruvian Air Force" fighters.
 The prototype Scaled Composites ARES was used to resemble the semi-fictional Messerschmitt Me 263.

 An authentic North American P-51 Mustang was painted to resemble a Messerschmitt Bf 109.
 A P-38, at the time named, 'Joltin Josie,' and owned by Planes of Fame in Chino, California, was used as the lead fighter.
 Many aerial scenes were filmed around southern Arizona, including Tucson, Marana, Nogales, and Sahuarita.
 Patagonia Lake and the Patagonia and Santa Rita Mountains can be seen in the aerial dogfights.

-This film was originally owned by New Line Cinema (which was later merged with Warner Bros. in March 2008).
+This film was originally owned by New Line Cinema (which was later merged with Warner Bros. on February 28, 2008).
 However, when Alexander Bafer renamed his production company Carolco Pictures, formerly known as Brick Top Productions on January 20, 2015 and Alexander Bafer had left the company on April 7, 2016, this was sold to StudioCanal.